FEATURED DOG: Diego

-Age: 3 years old
+Age: 1 year old

-Color: Blue and White
+Color: Tan/Blue and White

-Good with dogs: Yes
+Good with dogs: Some

-Good with cats: No
+Good with cats: Yes

 As for adopting a pit bull, they are wonderful dogs for the right family!
 Pit bulls are very intelligent and they need a structured home that will teach them how to be well mannered and socialized.
 Pit bulls are not a type of dog you adopt to ignore and leave on the end of a chain.
 Pit bulls are great in families with kids.
 They are rough and tumble type dogs that are not easily scared or hurt-making them a great jungle gym.
 Pit bulls love their owners with a heart and devotion unlike any other breed and with this kind of admiration comes great responsibility!
 To know the love of a pit bull is like none other and families that are responsible, committed owners know their dogs are well worth it!

 The adoption process begins with the online application.
 Take some time to look through the adoptable dogs on our site and read their bios—the application will ask you to list the top three dogs you are interested in.
 The application will also ask you to list references; this is simply to ensure that the wrong kind of people—such as those who may be interested in them only for their reputation—are not adopting our dogs.
 A volunteer will check your references and do a home visit.
 Don't be intimidated by the home visit—this is not for us to judge you or your home!
 Instead, think of it as a time when you and a volunteer can visit face to face about the dog(s) you are interested in.
 Finally, we will set up a time for you, your family, and your dog (if you have one) to visit with the dog or dogs you are interested in.
 This meet and greet helps everyone get acquainted and see each other's personalities.
 Remember, this process is to help you get the best dog possible for your home and family situation.
 Our dogs desperately want to go to forever homes, and we think they deserve it!